BjornL1/cycling-gothenburg/README.md

   - A problem with the footer was detected when trying to fixate it in the bottom of the page.
 At first it was possible to fixate it but then it covered other content above it.
 To solve it an instruction on a website had proper advice to on how to solve it by using the "flex-grow" which keeps the footer in the bottom of the page.

 - Known Bugs/compromise
-- A "to the top" button with a smooth behaviour would have been preferred to include in the site, however since I do not have any experience so far with JavaScript and judging from best practice to implement in a rational way java would be required, this is something I am currently unable to implement, but would like to add to the website in a future update.
+- A "to the top" button with smooth behaviour would have been preferred to include in the site, however since I do not have any experience so far with JavaScript and judging from best practices to implement in a rational way java would be required, this is something I am currently unable to implement but would like to add to the website in a future update.

 ## Credits
 ### Code Used

 - Specific coding
   - For handling header and nav elements to make a column and center the website [adiati.com](https://adiati.com/how-to-create-a-responsive-navigation-bar-with-flexbox-and-media-queries) was an important contributor to solve the media query set up for smaller screens.
-In the section "Make The Navbar Responsive With Media Queries" partly the code shown was used in my website.
+In the section "Make The Navbar Responsive With Media Queries" partly the code shown was used on my website.
 The code can be found by searching on the class ". header-container" in the css file

  - General coding
    - For inspiration and tips the major sources were: